People who experience domestic violence and abuse

 Recognising domestic violence and abuse

 You might not always realise you’re experiencing domestic violence or abuse.
-An intimate partner or former partner may physically harm you or mentally abuse you.
+A partner or former partner may physically harm you or mentally abuse you.
 Sometimes victims of domestic violence think they’re causing problems that lead to violence.
 The only person to blame is the person being violent or abusive.

 How to get help